Skip to main content

 In contrast, traditional identity verification methods, such as passwords and paper-based document scans, are no longer sufficient in modern HR environments.
 They’re vulnerable to security breaches, compliance issues, and inefficiencies, which not only elevate the risk of fraud but also compromise the overall employee experience.

-Catalysing HR’s digital transformation
+Catalysing HR digital transformation

 Digital identity is a critical enabler of HR’s digital transformation because it allows digitising employee identity verification and authentication.
-This makes it possible to securely automate essential HR tasks that range from employee onboarding and managing pay slips, to benefits enrolment and contract signing.
+This makes it possible to automate essential HR tasks that range from remote employee onboarding and managing pay slips, to benefits enrolment and contract signing.

-Facilitating access to employee benefits
+Facilitating access and enhancing the employee experience

-However, the true potential of these platforms is fully realised when paired with digital identity solutions.
-By integrating HR digital identity into employee benefits software, companies can significantly reduce fraud risks and ensure regulatory compliance in a secure and streamlined manner.
 For example, digital identity platform itsme allows employees on benefits platforms Edenred and Monizee to securely access and manage their benefits using their verified digital identity.
 The re-usable digital identity that itsme provides eliminates friction in the employee experience while safeguarding sensitive data and preventing fraud.

 Learn more about digital identity for benefits platforms and HR teams

-Mitigating fraud risk in HR benefits
+Combating fraud in HR benefits

 Employee benefits misuse by unauthorised individuals is a significant concern for HR teams.
 Examples include fraudulent claims for mobility and meal allowances, employee discount schemes, and health insurance and medical benefits.
-This happens, for instance, when benefits vouchers or gift cards are added to a non-authorised user’s digital wallet.
-Such cases of benefits fraud lead to financial losses, legal issues, and damage to company culture.
+This happens, for instance, when employee benefits vouchers or gift cards are added to a non-authorised user’s digital wallet.
+Such cases of employee benefits fraud lead to financial losses, legal issues, and damage to company culture.

 For example, Edenred integrates itsme into its digital HR benefits platform, allowing employees to securely log in and access their benefits and personal accounts.
-Similarly, AG Insurance utilises itsme to enable secure employee sign-ins to their benefits management platform, incorporating multi-factor, passwordless authentication and data encryption for added security.
+Similarly, AG Insurance uses itsme to enable secure employee sign-ins to their benefits management platform, incorporating multi-factor, passwordless authentication and data encryption for added security.
 In both cases, itsme ensures employee digital identity verification, so that only eligible employees can claim or redeem benefits, significantly reducing fraud.

-Optimising data security, compliance and employee trust
+Optimising data security, HR compliance and employee trust

 HR platforms handle sensitive employee data, often sharing it with third-party vendors like insurance companies and banks.
-This raises significant challenges, particularly in ensuring compliance with strict regulations such as GDPR and eIDAS.
+This raises significant challenges, particularly in ensuring human resources compliance with strict regulations such as GDPR and eIDAS.
 Improper access control or non-compliance can result in hefty penalties, with GDPR fines reaching up to €20 million or 4% of global turnover.
 This underscores the critical need for secure, verified access to data in HR.

 Learn more about leading digital identity platform itsme